pakhare/vehicle-recognition-app/README.md

 2. Navigate to the root directory of the project.

-3. Run the following command with root access:
+3. Run the following command with root access (takes some time at first run):

 ```bash
 docker-compose up